Vinayrk2/Dev.time/README.md

 - **Project-Specific Timer**: Tracks time spent on individual projects, stored locally in `.vscode/timer-data.json`.
 - **Prompt on Open**: Automatically asks users to create a timer if none exists when a project is opened.
 - **Persistent Storage**: Timer data is saved in the `.vscode` folder, ensuring it is specific to each project.
-- **Commands**: Provides commands to save, load, and initialize project timers.

 ---